Jupiter is the latest EU Supercomputer, for researchers, industry and AI development.

 Jupiter in a nutshell

-JUPITER will contain high-powered, energy efficient processors, including also first prototypes of ‘made in the EU’ processors – thanks to the European Processor Initiative.
+JUPITER contains high-powered, energy efficient processors, including also first prototypes of ‘made in the EU’ processors – thanks to the European Processor Initiative.
 Its computing power will support the development of high-precision models of complex systems and applications:

 - training large language models in AI